Fair breezes. Warm friendships.

-Many of the yachts sailing to Bali in the event will remain in Indonesia after the race for the Beyond Bali cruising component, a chance for sailors to embark on great adventures in Indonesia with its more than 17,500 islands and welcoming people, cultures and exotic locations to get to know.
+Twenty one of the yachts that sailed to Bali in the event remained in Indonesia for the Beyond Bali cruising component, which offered a chance for sailors to embark on great adventures in Indonesia with its more than 17,500 islands and its welcoming people, cultures and exotic locations.

-This year a special itinerary has been prepared for cruising the eastern archipelago which is considered among the best cruising grounds in the world with thousands of islands and some of the world’s best diving and opportunities to snorkel over more species of coral than the Great Barrier Reef.
+The special itinerary prepared by Director of Rally Operations, Ralph Newton, has seen boats cruising the eastern archipelago – an area considered amongst the best cruising grounds in the world – and which includes thousands of islands with stunning diving opportunities and snorkelling in areas that boasts more species of coral than the Great Barrier Reef.

-Race committee member, Ralph Newton, who is participating in the rally on his yacht Yandanooka-t, developed the Beyond Bali programme with a spreadsheet of the route for the 2013 cruise and a link to the information on Google Earth.
-To see the route click here
+Ralph Newton, who also participated in the rally on his yacht Yandanooka-t, taking off equal first place with Dorade for the Rally Division developed the Beyond Bali programme.
+A spreadsheet of the route for the 2013 cruise and a link to the information on Google Earth can be seen by clicking here.